shaobo-he/sls/QUESTIONS.md

 2. What is neighborhood relation for FPs?
 3. Should SLS work well on kenken examples?
 4. What is a good score function for FP predicates like fp.normal?
+5. How to reduce the number of neighbors? (e.g., take range into consideration)

 ## General Questions
 1. Why not use simulated annealing?